-This is the latest in AR Insider’s Campaign Tracker series.
-Running semi-weekly, it examines marketing campaigns that utilize AR visualization such as product try-ons, and their results.
-For a full list of campaigns, comparative ROI chart and deeper analysis, subscribe to ARtillery PRO.
+AR Insider’s Campaign Tracker series examines brand marketing campaigns that utilize AR product visualization.
+For a full library of AR marketing data and strategic insights, subscribe to ARtillery PRO.

 Proof points continue to roll out for AR’s effectiveness as an advertising medium.
 Early-adopter brands are learning that AR lets them demonstrate products in immersive ways.
 That can include brand exposure (upper-funnel) or “try before you buy” (lower-funnel) visualization.

 More evidence from the lower-funnel side of the AR commerce spectrum comes from a new case study from NexTech AR Solutions.
 The AR eCommerce firm reports that a recent 3D ad campaign it ran for Miele Vaccum saw a conversion boost of 300 percent over non-AR equivalents.